Skip to main content

 Although a lot of talk and effort has been focused on using clean energy and manufacturing to bring jobs to our industrial heartlands in pursuit of a green recovery, rural and coastal communities are in danger of being left out.
 By nurturing place-based jobs and promoting small and medium enterprises built on regenerative principles, we can ensure that these communities benefit from wider green investment.

-Rewilding Britain's nature based economies report cover
+Front cover of Rewilding Britain's nature based economies report

 © Rewilding Britain